fernandafons/TemplateReplacer/README.md

 ----------------------------

 ## Note
-An `Uncaught ReferenceError: module is not defined` error is being shown in the final line on console log.
-Since this error do not interfere with the proper functioning of the script I decided to commit it, but I'm working on it.
+An `Uncaught ReferenceError: module is not defined` error is shown in the browser when the last line of 'chop.ts' file is uncommented.
+For now, commenting the export line works for the application, but makes the testing impossible, so make sure to uncomment it before running the tests.

+I decided to import via 'require' and not via regular `import {x} from './x';` because I was getting an error with regular import: "Jest encountered an unexpected token".
+I'm currently working on it and trying to find a better solution.